Who we are

 The Harvard Program on Perinatal and Pediatric Pharmacoepidemiology includes investigators from Brigham and Women’s Hospital, Harvard Medical School, the Harvard T.H.
 Chan School of Public Health, and Stanford University School of Medicine.
 Our multidisciplinary team consists of epidemiologists, physicians, statisticians, and pharmacists.
 LEARN MORE.

 Interested in following us on social media?
-Check out our BlueSky account!
+Check out our LinkedIn account!

 What we do